matty33/ETHDENVER2022/README.md

 <b>DEFI-SPORTS FRANCHISES:</b>
 <br>
 <br>
-The worlds first Player Enabled and Community Owned Franchises are coming.  <br>
+The worlds first Player Enabled and Community Owned Franchises are coming.  <br><br>
-This is because we are building the tools that empower the athletes to succeed with modern finance and organization. <br>
+This is because we are building the tools that empower the athletes to succeed with modern finance and organization. <br><br>
-Decentralied finance and operations are possible today. <br>
+Decentralied finance and operations are possible today. <br><br><br>
 When we overlay the governance and economics with Tokens, and offer the product in a Metaverse <b><u>the entire organizational structure and revenue become transparet!

-This enables the players of the games, the athletes who take great risks, to receive equitable rewards and economics within the connected ecosystem. </u></b>
+ <br><br>This enables the players of the games, the athletes who take great risks, to receive equitable rewards and economics within the connected ecosystem. </u></b>
 <br><br>
  <img width="627" alt="Screen Shot 2022-02-20 at 12 01 09 AM" src="https://user-images.githubusercontent.com/25784418/154832267-b2f72ba5-245f-4077-9528-17d58b7c433b.png">